 We recognize that running a program that consists of competitors attending different schools from across the United States presents significant logistic and competitive hurdles for tournament directors and our colleagues.
-The purpose of this document is to clearly and succinctly articulate relevant DebateDrills policies.
+The purpose of this webpage is to clearly articulate relevant Club Team policies.

 Reporting Harassment | DebateDrills Coaches and Students

-We are adamant that our students maintain high standards of conduct at tournaments and respect their competitors and judges.
+We expect our coaches and students to maintain high standards of conduct at tournaments and respect their competitors and judges.
 Each student has full-text linked our Code of Conduct and Harassment/Bullying policies on their wiki entries.
 You can additionally access the full-text of our policy here and report incidents here.

 Pre-Round and Post-Round Disclosure Policy

 When tournaments have an entourage rule, we will ensure all DebateDrills coaches are registered as an entourage for our top debater(s).
-When tournaments do not have an entourage rule, we will input our judges for 1 round obligations for our top students to increase the judging pool quality.
 Our students are required to avoid using their parents or other lay judges to fulfill judging requirements barring exceptional circumstances.
 You can read the full-text of our policy here.

 Mutual Judge Preference and "Conflicts" Policy

 As part of our commitment to transparency, we will err on the side of caution to avoid even the appearance of impropriety.
-The rest of this document contains the official DebateDrills MJP and conflict guidelines we require students to abide by at any given tournament.
+This document contains the official DebateDrills MJP and conflict guidelines we require students to abide by at any given tournament.
 It also contains a roster of students on our team.
 While we will strive to check every single conflict to ensure that we are constantly leading the charge in best practices, it is possible we will occasionally make mistakes.
 If you have any concerns about who is judging our students at any time, please do not hesitate to get in touch.
 Warmly, DebateDrills Leadership email@example.com

 DebateDrills Official Team MJP and Conflict Policy